 Horseshoes owes its origin to the early Olympic game of discus throwing.
 According to legend, fans of the games couldn't afford the discus, so they set up a stake and tossed discarded horseshoes at it.
 Horseshoes has evolved into a competitive sport as well as a game of backyard fun.
 The rules and regulations of horseshoes are governed by the National Horseshoe Pitcher's Association of America.

 Basic set includes set of 4 regulation size weight Horseshoes (as show) with stakes, + rules.
-As an operated item includes also 'sand pits', signage, rules set, scoreboard, ground marking and fencing
+As an operated item includes also 'sand pits', signage, rules set, scoreboard, ground marking and fencing if a delivered item

 TIPS: There are different styles used for pitching horseshoes.
 Some styles allow the pitcher to control the shoe, while others allow no control over the throw.
 The pitching grip, the stance, footwork, the pendulum swing, follow-through, timing and rhythm also play a part in being able to score and win in a game of horseshoes.